Matt-J-Dong/Matt-J-Dong.github.io/README.md

 ## Version 1.0.0 completed!
 Personal Website!
+Use `npm run deploy`

 Changelog:
+Updated resume to 2025 version.
 Favicons updated from the automatic one.
 (Favicon.io) Embeds updated from the basic one.
 Modified resume download to include my name in the file name